-Entry information: Preferably a student should have successfully completed a Yr 10 course in either Wood or Metal Technology.
+Entry information: Preferably a student should have successfully completed a Yearr 10 course in either Wood or Metal Technology.
 Students must have a good work ethic, be enthusiastic and take pride in the work that they produce.

-Topics and contexts studied in this course: Students design and construct a cabinet of their choice using traditional methods.
-The use of the CNC Router can be used to further enhance their cabinet and develop modern skills.
+Topics and contexts studied in this course: Students design and construct a bespoke chopping board using practical skills.
+Students use the CNC Router and the Laser Cutter to design, model and then make an individual Bluetooth speaker.